-If you are what you eat, that's particularly true for your teeth and gums.
-When you drink and munch starchy foods, you're not only feeding yourself, you're feeding the plaque that can cause havoc in your mouth.
+If you are what you eat, that's even more true for your teeth and gums.
+When you drink and eat starchy foods, you're not only feeding yourself--you're feeding the plaque that can cause havoc in your mouth.

 The number of older people losing their vision is growing, yet experts say much of this vision loss could be prevented.

 For safety's sake, look through your home often.
 Keep an eye out for not-so-obvious hazards.

 You can avoid the flu this season by taking one simple step: Get a flu shot.